How to do taxes right as a freelancer—important pitfalls to avoid

 And that’s why, whether you opt to pay estimated quarterly taxes or front the whole amount at once, it’s worth it to have a system for setting aside a percentage of your earnings.
 (Overestimating never hurts, in this case.)
 The key?
 “Understand that’s not your money,” Garofalo said.

-As of this tax year, salaried employees can no longer write off work expenses, which Garofalo said has proved problematic for a large segment his clients.
+The Trump-era tax overhaul ended salaried employees’ practice of writing off work expenses, which Garofalo said has proved problematic for a large segment his clients.
 He works with “a lot of W2 employees with high expenses, like writers and actors,” who generally have to pay commissions to agents, managers, and lawyers out of their income, in addition to incurring other expenses, like travel.
-Over the past year, Garofalo has advised some of them to incorporate, which, while it comes with some additional setup costs, will allow them to continue writing off as they have in the past.
+Garofalo has advised some of them to incorporate, which, while it comes with some additional setup and maintenance costs, will allow them to continue writing off as they did in the past.

 “I describe doing taxes as a video game you play once a year,” Garofalo said.
 “You’re going to be terrible at it.
 Not because it’s super hard, but because you only play once a year.”